 These resources can allow a lay couple to have a life-changing impact in others.
 The late doctor Howard Hendricks of Dallas Theological Seminary said, "You make an impression on people from a distance.
 You make an impact on people when you get up close."
 Perhaps this is the reason that small-group studies are so effective.
 When couples get close to each other, honestly applying Scripture and learning from each other, God changes lives.
 The leaders do not need to have perfect marriages or be expert Bible teachers.
 God can use them in the lives of couples more than an elegant teacher who impresses from a distance.

 Small groups are the most versatile resource FamilyLife offers.
-When there is a large audience, the speakers speak in general terms and cover a multitude of principles.
-Many parts may not be relevant to an individual couple's specific circumstances.
-Other parts are relevant to the couple, but while covering so many things the speakers cannot go into as much depth or application as the couple needs.
 In a small group, the discussion can focus on the needs of the group members.
 Some couples have led many FamilyLife Bible studies using the same topics with different groups of people.
 These couples have observed that different groups have different personalities as they focus on principles and applications most relevant to the needs of the members.

 Discussion-oriented small groups are especially versatile for international use.
 FamilyLife's resources and applications can contain a lot of American culture.
 For example, in America, "leaving" (as in "leave, cleave, and become one flesh") usually means for a newly married couple to get their own house or apartment.
 However, that may not be possible everywhere in the world.
 Discussion-oriented resources containing biblical principles naturally culturalize themselves because the group members make the applications in their own culture.